gfranko/backbone/README.md

 **Where can I find all of the Backbone Module Code?**

-You can find all of the Backbone modules inside of my Backbone Fork.
+You can find all of the Backbone modules inside of the customBuild folder.

 **How did you make this custom build UI?**

-I used DownloadBuilder.js to make the custom build.
+I used [DownloadBuilder.js](https://github.com/gfranko/DownloadBuilder.js) to make the custom build.
 I also wrote that library (shameless plug)

 ##Contributors
 Greg Franko